scudelletti/asdf-hamler/README.md

 hamler --version
 ```

+Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
+install & manage versions.

 # Notes:

 Versions lower than `0.2.2` rely in fixed lib directory outside the asdf installation.
 So you'll need to link them manually.